da-x/fancydiff/README.md

 [![Build Status](https://travis-ci.org/da-x/fancydiff.svg?branch=master)](https://travis-ci.org/da-x/fancydiff)

-Fancydiff is a diff coloring wrapper for Git (under Linux or MacOS X) that supports both intra-line diffs, and source code syntax highlighting.
+Fancydiff is a diff coloring wrapper for Git, under Linux or MacOS X, that supports both intra-line diffs, and source code syntax highlighting.

 <img src="doc/fancydiff-example.png">

 This similar to what you see on Github, but instead it is done in the user's console.

-## Dependencies

-This can be built with the Haskell community's 'stack' tool.

 ## Git configuration